Gamma Piscis Austrini

+The A and B components, as of 2010, are separated by 4 arc seconds in the sky along a position angle of 255°.
+The "A" component is itself a binary, made up of two stars orbiting each other with an orbital period of 15 years and a separation of nine astronomical units, with a combined apparent magnitude of 4.59.
+The component Aa has 2.65 times more mass than the Sun and 2.9 times its radius, being a chemically peculiar star with a spectral type A0 Vp(SrCrEu).
+The Ab component is smaller, at 0.94 times the Sun's mass and 0.84 times its radius.
+The fainter magnitude 8.20 companion, component B, is an F-type main sequence star with a class of F5 V. It has 20% more mass than the Sun and a radius 15% larger.

 Gamma Piscis Austrini is moving through the Galaxy at a speed of 24.1 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 6624 pc and 9475 pc from the center of the Galaxy.
 It came closest to the Sun 1.8 million years ago at a distance of 48.13 pc.

+The current age of the system is 350 million years.
+It will become a triple white dwarf system within 14 billion years.

 Naming

 In Chinese, 敗臼 (Bài Jiù), meaning Decayed Mortar, refers to an asterism consisting of refers to an asterism consisting of γ Piscis Austrini, γ Gruis, λ Gruis and 19 Piscis Austrini.
 Consequently, the Chinese name for γ Piscis Austrini itself is 敗臼三 (Bài Jiù sān, the Third Star of Decayed Mortar.)